Superalgos/Superalgos/README.md

 The ```develop``` branch in this repository now features the latest codebase and development environment.

 The codebase is distributed with the platform's release, and constitutes a fully functional development environment right out of the package.
 The platform runs uncompilled on the actual code (```node run``` from the root folder).

+If you are testing the version in development, you need to use the workspace in the root directory.
+Workspaces of older versions do not work in the new one.

 ## Contributing